jivanyatra/jivanyatra/README.md

 ### Key Achievements

+* Organized and project managed a hackathon group, taking an idea for a self-serve onboarding tool starting at defining stages and through to MVP.
+(SupportLogic 2022)
+* Created in-depth documentation targeted at DevOps for the triage, logging, and resolution of critical customer ETL processes.
+(SupportLogic 2022)
+* Mentored and guided 2 junior devs through onboarding and critical triage practices, directly decreasing customer response time.
+(SupportLogic 2022)
 * Mentored, educated, and prepared five beginner-level students at Rmotr for Junior Developer positions, kickstarting their career changes.
 (Rmotr 2016)
 * Analyzed a process for returns management that utilized 12 staff members between 3 departments and 4 managers that used Google Docs and created a no/low code database application in 5 weeks, which tripled staff output, saved roughly $20,000/month, and increased customer satisfaction by 22%.
 (Spytec GPS 2018)
-* Held both Secretary and Vice President equivalent board positions in organizations.
+* Held both Secretary and President-equivalent board positions in multiple organizations.

 ---